 If either or both parents have chromosomal or genetic abnormalities, the chances are high for the baby to get these defects.
 It also depends on how the body reacts to the medication involved in IVF.

-Fertility doctors undergo procedures like PGS (Pre-implantation Genetic Screening) to detect abnormalities in the embryo and prevent any chromosomal or genetic issues from passing to the child.
+Fertility doctor undergo procedures like PGS (Pre-implantation Genetic Screening) to detect abnormalities in the embryo and prevent any chromosomal or genetic issues from passing to the child.
 This step can greatly reduce the chances of IVF babies having birth defects.

 Low birth weight and preterm delivery